nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 ## Github

+You should list your Github on your resume and your Github needs to be at least decent.

 Your Github cannot be bland.
 Not having a ton of commits isn't the end of the world, but you really should have a profile pick and a README profile.
 You can watch this video tutorial ![](https://www.youtube.com/watch?v=9A8sQZDRn5o) or look at my profile as reference.
 You don't have to copy the video or me exactly, but you should look at a lot oh profiles and see what you like.
-You definitely need to have some info there though. !()[https://github.com/nolanwinsman]
+You definitely need to have some info there though. !()[https://github.com/nolanwinsman].
+It looks a million times better if you spend some time to fill out your Github profile with some basic info about you, some stuff you're working on, and any other relevant information

+Another important thing is somewhat frequent commits.
+The simple reality is monkey brain sees more green and things more betterer.
+I know some people use scripts to create 20+ fake commits a day but don't do that.
+You can somewhat inflate your commits number by committing code far more often.
+Many moons ago I was a student in Dr. Schrum's "Programming Languages" class.
+This was the first class that I took that required Git commits and stored the code on Github.
+I would be willing to bet that no student before or after me has surpassed me in total commits for the class.
+I think I averaged 40+ commits per project.
+The main reason I did this was because I wanted to build competency in committing a lot and not just coding the entire project then sending one commit for 'code finished.'
+This is a bit of an overexplanation but you get my point, more commits are generally good.

+Here are some things that I don't think I **must dos** but I still recommend.

+- Have a good profile picuture of you.
+- Have your Github account name be your full name (no `nolanTheJedi` account names).
+- Star some interesting repositories.
+- Follow people and have people follow you.
+- Add widgets for things you want to show (I have wakatime since I think wakatime is really cool).

 ## More Numbers.